-If the virus is present, the test can also measure the exact amount (titer) in your blood.
-This amount is known as the viral load.
+If the virus is present, the test can also measure the exact amount that’s in your blood.
+The amount of virus in your blood is known as the viral load.

-The test can also help your doctor decide how best to treat the virus and reduce your viral load.
+The HCV RNA PCR test can also help your doctor decide how best to treat the virus and reduce viral load.
 Giving you the test before and during treatment allows your doctor to see exactly how your body reacts to certain treatments.
-Keep reading to learn more.

-Your doctor or lab technician will take a blood sample for analysis.
+A healthcare provider will take a blood sample for analysis.

 The needle may sting a little as it enters your skin, and you may have a bruise on the site of the draw for a few days.